 The key to learning stimulus discrimination is repetition.
 In a very early study, researchers conditioned a dog to salivate when it saw a circle.
 The dog also salivated when it saw an ellipse or oval (this is known as stimulus generalization leading to a uniform conditioned response).

 So, the researchers began showing those shapes but not giving the dog food.
 Eventually, the dog would only salivate when it saw a circle, but not an ellipse or oval.

 Short Description: Learning to differentiate between different types of wine takes a lot of repetition and practice.

 As it turns out, the art of wine tasting is not just about taking a sip from the glass and swishing it around the mouth.
 It also involves examining the color and aroma of the wine.

 If you are interested in becoming an expert in wine, it will take considerable time.
 At first, when you look at several different glasses of wine, you might not be able to tell the difference.
 Similarly, if you were to take a whiff from each glass, they might all smell the same to you.

 However, with some guidance and instruction from an expert, you would learn how to distinguish among the various aromas and visual characteristics.
 Over time, it would be easy for you to identify and describe the differences.
 This is how stimulus discrimination applies to wine tasting.

 2. Tuning an Instrument

-Short Description: Like wine tasting, tuning a guitar or piano takes time.
+Short Description: Tuning a guitar or piano takes time.
 Repetition and practice will help your ear to learn to differentiate between small sound differences.

 Tuning a guitar or a piano requires a “good ear.”
 In fact, professional musicians will spend a significant amount of time tuning their instruments before a show or studio session.